Version 1.5.2 bad erformance in large environment

 Our next step is to try innodb compression to see if that'll make an improvement.
 How are the experiences with postgres on high workloads on icinga?
 Might it perform better?
 Would it make sense to give it a try?

 I also found out that before switching to icinga and icinga-web 1.5.x the principals in icinga-web weren't ever tried.
 So I doubt for now the reason has anything to do with the differences between 1.4 and 1.5

-#3 Updated by tuxifier over 2 years ago
+#3 Updated by tuxifier almost 5 years ago

 Got some pretty new results from research: